marq24/emacberry.com/gpslogger.md

 Why GPSLogger is build in the way it is?

 > I truly believe that you should use the software that you build by yourself on a daily basis.
 Actually I started with
-> the app because there was nothing that I wanted on the Blackberry Platform (in the year 2009) - so I started with my
+> the app because on the Blackberry Platform there was nothing that I wanted (in the year 2009) - so I began with my
 > own solution.
+When RIM decided to drop the Java based platform (and moved over to BlackBerry OS10 (the beginning of
-When I moved over to Android there has been plenty of other apps available, but you might guess it, none
+> the end), I moved over to Android.
+There has been plenty of other apps available already, but you might guess it, none
-> of them offered the features I wanted to have (yes You can argue that I did not search hard enough).
+> of them offered the features I wanted to have (or I simply did not searched hard enough).
+GPSLogger for Android was
+> released in Aug.
+2016 for the first time via Google Play Store.
 >
 > Please find below my four main use cases, with a brief feature list.
 You will find detailed descriptions about each of
 > the functionalities in the [corresponding manual sections](/gpsl/docs/1000-intro.html).
 Of course this are just **my